Table of Contents

 ProTip: Thanks to Eric Zimmerman for this one.
 When using the command line version of KAPE, if you want to run an entire folder’s worth of targets (i.e. Apps, Windows, Antivirus, etc), instead of specifying the individual targets one at a time after –target, simply put the folder name after –target.
 So, if you wanted to run all the targets that fall under the Apps folder, your command would look like this: kape.exe –tsource C: –tdest “C:\temp” –tflush –target Apps.

 Simply put, Modules are parsers for the targeted files KAPE copies out to your Target Destination folder.
 However, this parsed output goes into a Module Destination folder that you specify.
 One really cool aspect of Modules is that anyone can write a Module for a third-party parser to be executed against the targeted files.
 However, outside of executing the command for that Module, you need to ensure the binary (.exe) is in the Bin subfolder within the Modules folder.
 KAPE does not provide the binaries for these Modules with the sole exception for the EZ Tool suite which is also created by Eric Zimmerman.

 To illustrate this, check out an example of a Module that I wrote for VoidTools’ Everything:

 This Target and Module used together would copy out the Everything.DB and convert it into something human readable all in one action.

 Setting Target and Module Destinations

 You need to specify where you want KAPE to store the Target files and the Module output.
-The simplest way to go about this, in my opinion, is to create a dedicated folder for your KAPE collection.
+In my opinion, the simplest way to go about this is to create a dedicated folder for your KAPE collection.
 Within this folder, create two subfolders: tout and mout, tout for Target output and mout for Module output.
 That way, tout will always have the files you’re telling KAPE to copy out from the evidence and mout will have the parsed output from those targeted files.